-DKW specialises in the techniques of intaglio, relief and monotype printing.
-The workshop’s focus, is from conception, each collaboration becomes an opportunity for the artist to create something new, adding to their body of work.
-The workshop’s commitment to challenging technique as well as aesthetic form is another core philosophy.
+The David Krut Workshop (DKW) specialises in the techniques of intaglio, relief, monotype printing and silkscreen.
+There is a skilled team of printers whose focus is, from conception, for each collaboration to become an opportunity for the artist to create something new, adding to their body of work.
+The workshop’s commitment to challenging techniques as well as aesthetic form is another core philosophy.

-Click here for a GLOSSARY OF PRINTMAKING TERMS.
+Click here for a GLOSSARY OF PRINTMAKING TERMS

 For related printmaking books from our bookstore CLICK HERE